The view of Shidahama

 Shidahama

-Shidahama is the perfect spot to see the swans that have come to Inawashiro up close!
+Shidahama is an excellent spot to see swans that have migrated to Inawashiro up close!

 Photo by Timon.